BSc (Hons)

 Placements

 In order to comply with the requirements of The Society of Sports Therapists, students will be required to accumulate 200 hours of supervised clinical placements in a variety of settings.
-Students are primarily responsible for finding a placement, and academics may be able to support this process where needed.
+Students are primarily responsible for finding a placement and covering costs associated such as travel, whilst academics may be able to support the process of acquiring a placement.
+Checks will be conducted prior to placement commencement to ensure the suitability of the placement to the needs of the student and suitability to the scope of practice of a sports therapist.

 This degree provides a rigorous academic qualification, and the opportunity to graduate with a CV with professional qualifications and experience.